We are installing the Hybrid Configuration Wizard (HCW) on the Exchange Server, but an error…

 Press the + icon and select a user from the list.
 Click Next.

-There you have it, you did find the RemoteHostName URL.
+The value shown in the Remote MRS proxy server field is the RemoteHostName URL.
 The organization is configured with the Exchange Modern Hybrid topology.
 You can verify that by the resource.mailboxmigration.his.msappproxy.net URL.

 Read more: Complete migration batch with PowerShell »

 In this article, you learned how to find the RemoteHostName URL for mailbox migration.
 You can find the Remote Host Name with Exchange Online PowerShell or the Exchange Admin Center in Exchange Online.
-The URL can look different as it depends on what you selected in the Hybrid Configuration Wizard as shown in the article.
+The URL can look different as it depends on what you selected in the Hybrid Configuration Wizard, as shown in the article.

 Did you enjoy this article?
 You may also like Hybrid Configuration Service may be limited.
 Don’t forget to follow us and share this article.